jazzfan2/palindromes/README.md

 in a given language,
 including the optional words given - whether or not existing - given as argument(s).

-palindromes.py can be used in two modes:
-1. Automatic generating mode with optional word argument(s), rendering a stream of solutions in either:
-    - Sorted lexicographical word order, or
-    - Random word order
-2. Query mode with word argument(s)

 Various properties can be set to manipulate and filter the results, such as:
 - the language in which the palindromes are to be generated (default is Dutch);
 - the minimum length of words in the generated palindromes;